 Additional Costs to Anticipate

-Your vet might suggest other vaccines that protect against things such as Bordetella, Chlamydophila Felis, or feline immunodeficiency virus, especially if you have an outdoor cat.
+Your vet might suggest other vaccines that protect against things like Bordetella, Chlamydophila felis, or feline immunodeficiency virus, especially if you have an outdoor cat.
 These vaccines are typically around the $30 to $40 mark each.

 How Often Do Cats Need Vaccines?

-Your kitten should get its first vaccine, FVRCP, between six and nine weeks.
-It should then get a series of shots in three- or four-week intervals until it reaches 16 weeks.
+Your kitten should get their first vaccine, FVRCP, between 6 and 9 weeks.
+They should then get a series of shots in 3- or 4-week intervals until they reach 16 weeks.
 These vaccines will generally include FeLV and the second and third rounds of the FVRCP vaccine.
-At around the four-month mark, the rabies vaccine should be administered.
+At around the 4-month mark, the rabies vaccine should be administered.

-FVRCP and rabies boosters are recommended at the one-year mark and every three years after that.
+FVRCP and rabies boosters are recommended at the 1-year mark and every 3 years after that.
 The FeLV booster may be necessary yearly if your cat is at risk of contracting the virus.

 Does Pet Insurance Cover Vaccinations?